delta-incubator/delta-sharing-rs/README.md

 1. [Riverbank](https://github.com/delta-incubator/riverbank)

- This project motivated and helped me a lot to start Kotosiro Sharing project.
+ This project motivated and helped me a lot to start this project.

 2. [delta-rs](https://github.com/delta-io/delta-rs)